Trump DOJ releases 'thousands' of Epstein files to House Oversight Committee

 Bias Analysis:

-The article presents views from both Republican and Democratic sides, including quotes from various officials and legal experts.
-While it gives slightly more space to explaining the Democrats' position, it maintains a generally balanced tone in reporting the facts of the situation.
+The article presents a relatively balanced view, including perspectives from both Republican officials and the DOJ.
+While it leans slightly right by focusing more on Republican-led efforts, it maintains a generally neutral tone in reporting the facts.

 Entities mentioned: